srithik2002/srithik2002/README.md

-- 👋 Hi, I’m @srithik2002
+- 👋 Hi, I’m Srinivsa Rithik Ghantasala
-- 👀 I’m interested in Data Science and Development
+- 👀 I’m interested in Data Science and Software Development
-- 🌱 I’m currently learning Java and Web development
+- 🌱 I’m currently learning Cloud and Data Management Services
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data related projects and software development related to Web and UI/UX design
 - 📫 How to reach me ...
+LinkedIn : srithik            Mail : s.ghantasala2002@gmail.com

 <!---